Preeclampsia and Eclampsia

 If your baby is not close to term, you and your doctor may be able to treat preeclampsia until your baby has developed enough to be safely delivered.
 The closer the birth is to your due date, the better for your baby.

-If you have mild preeclampsia, your doctor may prescribe:
+If you have mild preeclampsia - also known as preclampsia with and without severe features, your doctor may prescribe:

 - Bed rest either at home or in the hospital; you'll be asked to rest mostly on your left side.